-On 9 – 11 December 2020, the IIJ convened its first national-level workshop under the auspices of the IIJ Juvenile Justice Initiative, at the request of Ethiopia.
+In December 2020, the IIJ convened its first national-level workshop under the auspices of the IIJ Juvenile Justice Initiative, at the request of Ethiopia.
 The First Ethiopia Online Workshop – Justice for Children in Terrorism Cases was delivered using a hybrid training model and is the first in a series of two tailored capacity-building workshops for high-level practitioners’ in Ethiopia.
-This first workshop brought together 19 law enforcement officers, prosecutors, public defenders, judges, corrections officials and civil society actors working on the frontlines of juvenile justice.
+The workshop brought together 19 law enforcement officers, prosecutors, public defenders, judges, corrections officials and civil society actors working on the frontlines of juvenile justice.
 The main objective of the workshop was to brainstorm the challenges relating to the protection of children’s rights in a counter-terrorism context and to create a practical roadmap for achieving justice for children in Ethiopia.
-The training was designed around the framework of international norms and standards on children rights and the good practices articulated in the Global Counterterrorism Forum (GCTF) Neuchâtel Memorandum on Good Practices for Juvenile Justice in a Counterterrorism Context.
+The training was designed around the framework of international norms and standards on children rights and the good practices articulated in the GCTF's Neuchâtel Memorandum on Good Practices for Juvenile Justice in a Counterterrorism Context.

 The participating practitioners identified challenges in their country’s criminal justice system, including ensuring justice for juveniles in a country where approximately 70% of the population is under 25 years of age.
 Other challenges included the need for a comprehensive framework engaging all relevant stakeholders, the lack of early representation for young offenders, alternatives to incarceration, and infrastructure to support juvenile rehabilitation and reintegration.